Mirasaki/discord.js-bot-framework/README.md

 This is a framework build on top of [discord.js](https://github.com/discordjs/discord.js "discord.js on Github") for quickly and easily creating powerful [Discord](https://discord.com/ "Official Discord Website") bots.
 You don't need much Javascript experience to get started on a project using this framework, if you want to quickly add new commands, check out [this guide to adding new commands](./tutorial/2AddingCommands.md).
 Still not sure where to start?
 Come join my [Discord Server](https://discord.gg/V8N5QqD8qX), where I'll try and answer all the questions you have.

+With [Message Content Access becoming a privileged intent](https://support-dev.discord.com/hc/en-us/articles/4404772028055-Message-Content-Access-Deprecation-for-Verified-Bots "source") I thought I'd build a framework where Slash Commands are fully built-in.
+This framework doesn't even listen to the `message/messageCreate` event.
+On every restart the framework will check for any changes in your Slash Command data and automatically update it accordingly.
+All the fun things like Buttons and Select Menus are also available without having much prior knowledge, just look at some of the examples in the `/disable` and `/enable` command.

 Zero to none experience with Javascript?
 Check out [this page](./tutorial/1GettingStarted.md) where you can follow along step-by-step to create your own Discord bot **using this framework**.
 </div>